Song mixing starts with drums and drum mixing starts with a kick drum. A good kick sound is very important for any song.

 The final step in bass drum mixing is compression.
 Any analog or digital compressor can be used.
 But what matters is the proper use of compression because it’s not a magic tool.
 Compressor can’t suddenly make your sound powerful.
 But it’s a helping tool.

 The goal of compression is to create balance.
 A compressor softens the peaks of the sound, makes it even, and can make a note longer.
 But too much use of compression can make sound dull and lifeless.
 Because it can make the sound less dynamic you need to be careful and thoughtfully.

 There are no specific compressor settings for kick drum or any other instrument.
 In mixing everything depends on the sound and what you want to achieve.
-But I will show you the general way to compress kick drum.
+But I will show you the general way to compress the kick drum.
 Use it as a blueprint.

 4. Ratio and Threshold

 Firstly, you need to set the ratio and threshold.
 A good starting point is a 4:1 ratio.
-Sometimes you can use less like 3:1 or 2:1.
+Sometimes you can use less – 3:1 or 2:1.
 But not more than 4:1 is required.
 And the threshold depends on the level and the type of kick drum.

-You need the exact amount of threshold when sound becomes even.
+You need the exact amount threshold when sound becomes even.
 Pay attention to preserving the dynamics.
 The sound should be compressed but still dynamic.

 5. Attack and Release

 Then you set the attack and release.
 It means how fast a compressor should start compressing and how long a compression should be.
-A pick attack will disappear if you use the very fast attack.
+A pick attack will disappear if you use a very fast attack.
 So, it depends on what your goal is.

-In a nutshell, when using a compressor the goal is to make kick drum sound even while retaining the dynamics.
+In a nutshell, when using a compressor the goal is to make a kick drum sound even while retaining the dynamics.
 A compressor is just a tool.
 It’s not magic.

 How Loud Should Kick Drum Be?